 Tutoring Center

 The Tutoring Center is a place where students of all abilities are invited to participate in a comfortable and collaborative environment in which they can improve their skills and confidence.
 Tutoring practices integrate both what and how to study, fostering independent learning and the development of academic skills that span all courses.
-In addition to writing assistance for all enrolled students, the center offers one-on-one and group tutoring for Math, Greek, and Hebrew.
-Students will receive periodic emails notifying them of upcoming tutoring offerings.

 Hours of Operation and Appointments